Plantar Fasciitis from Running

 Massage

 Regular massage can help to relieve pain and encourage tendons to relax.
 Trigger Point Massage Ball is a proven technique in promoting healing and reducing pain.
 Roll the ball back and forth under the arch of your foot with particular focus on the tender area under your heel.
 This can be performed for five minutes, a couple of times a day, or more frequently if tolerable.
-Some people may use a tennis ball, but as it is harder than the TP Massage Ball.
+Some people may use a tennis ball, but as it is harder than the TP Massage Ball it could aggravate the condition if your feet are feeling particularly tender.

 Stretching